myflyingbox/php-lce/README.md

 php-lce
 =======

-A PHP library that provides an interface to the LCE web services
+A PHP library that provides an interface to the LCE web services. https://lce.io

 ## Installation